alex-waiganjo/CRUD-API-Using-Flask/README.md

 + Sqlalchemy ORM
 + SQLITE (Used in this Project).
   ####    ***Nb*** Choose your preffered Database
-+ Postman ( Used it for testing the Post,Update,Delete and Get Routes.
++ Postman ( Used it for testing the Post,Update,Delete and Get Routes ).